catalog header

 Admission to health professions graduate programs is competitive.
 Schools look for candidates that have distinguished themselves in their academics, leadership, and service and gained the skills necessary to be effective members of their professions.
 Health professions graduate programs assess cognitive abilities primarily through GPA and standardized admission tests.
 Students have the opportunity to demonstrate a commitment to their chosen field and highlight personal attributes and experiences by submitting an application, writing several essay questions, requesting letters of recommendation, and participating in interviews.
 Hands-on experience in healthcare settings is vital to both the preparation and admission processes.
 This clinical experience exposes students to the complex duties expected of today’s healthcare professionals and enables them to make informed career decisions.

-The Health Professions Pathways Program provides comprehensive resources and a support network for students interested in pursuing a career and graduate study in the health professions.
+The Health Professions Pathways Program (H3P)provides comprehensive support for students from all majors interested in pursuing graduate study and future careers in the health professions.
 For more information, visit www.gonzaga.edu/h3p or email h3p@gonzaga.edu

 Pre-Law: